-- X Yes, for the fund, the Company considers the following principal adverse impacts on sustainability factors from Annex I of the Commission Delegated Regulation (EU) 2022/1288 supplementing the Disclosure Regulation: - Greenhouse gas emissions (GHG emissions) (no. 1) - Carbon footprint (no. 2) - GHG intensity of investee companies (no. 3) - Exposure to companies active in the fossil fuel sector (no. 4) - Violations of UN Global Compact principles and OECD Guidelines for Multinational Enterprises (no. 10) - Exposure to controversial weapons (no. 14)
+- X Yes, for the fund, the Company considers the following principal adverse impacts on sustainability factors from Annex I of the Commission Delegated Regulation (EU) 2022/1288 supplementing the Disclosure Regulation: - Exposure to companies active in the fossil fuel sector (no. 4) - Violations of UN Global Compact principles and OECD Guidelines for Multinational Enterprises (no. 10) - Exposure to controversial weapons (no. 14)